khoovirajsingh/gildedrose-refactoring/README.md

 # Gilded Rose

 This is the Gilded Rose kata in TypeScript.
+The repo is setup with mutation testing and approval testing frameworks.

 ## Getting started